pedronachtigall/HI-genome-assembly-pipeline/README.md

 ```

 ## Review of scaffolded genome
 We used [PretextMap](https://github.com/sanger-tol/PretextMap) and the [PretextView](https://github.com/sanger-tol/PretextView) to manually review the scaffolded genome following the [Rapid curation guide](https://gitlab.com/wtsi-grit/rapid-curation/-/tree/main).
-In addition, we used the read coveerage of hifi reads and telomeric repeats to help in the assembly review.
+In addition, we used the read coverage of hifi reads and telomeric repeats to help in the assembly review.

 <!---